JFWenisch/pihole-helm/README.md

 ```

 To open the webui you can either change the port type of the pihole-jfwenisch-web svc to nodePort, use port forwarding or create an Ingress object if you are using ingress.
-To get started you can use kubectl port-forward to bind the ports to your localhost.
+If you have ingress installed, an ingress object is deployed so you can just visit http://10.0.0.6/admin (Change the IP to your set IPaddress).
+Otherwise to get started you can use kubectl port-forward to bind the ports to your localhost.

 ```
 PS E:\pihole-helm> kubectl port-forward service/pihole-jfwenisch-web 8088:80